weewx/weewx/docs/custom/cheetah.md

 Where:

-_`some_time`_ is a timestamp that you want to display.
+_`$timestamp`_ is a timestamp that you want to display in unix epoch time.
 It is optional, The default is to display the value for the current time.

-_`delta_t`_ is the largest time difference (in seconds) between the time specified and a timestamp of a record in the database that will be returned.
+_`$max_delta`_ is the largest acceptable time difference (in seconds) between the time specified by `$timestamp` and a record's timestamp in the database.
 By default, it is zero, which means there must be an exact match with a specified time for a record to be retrieved.
+If it were `30`, then a record up to 30 seconds away would be acceptable.

-_`binding_name`_ is a _binding name_ to a database.
+_`$data_binding`_ is a _binding name_ to a database.
 An example would be `wx_binding`.
 See the section _[Binding names](../../custom#binding-names)_ for more details.

 _`obstype`_ is an observation type, such as `barometer`.
 This type must appear either as a field in the database, or in the current (usually, the latest) record.